patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/card-view/cards.md

 ## Card types
 PatternFly supports two types of cards:
-1. **Compact (recommended)**: Compact cards use 16px spacing with an 8px spacer between the header and body and 16px between the body and footer.
+1. **Compact (recommended):** Compact cards use 16px spacing with an 8px spacer between the header and body and 16px between the body and footer.
-2. **Large**: Large cards use 24px spacing with a 16px spacer between the header and body and 24px between the body and footer.
+2. **Standard:** Standard cards use 24px spacing with a 16px spacer between the header and body and 24px between the body and footer.

 <img src="./img/card-types.png"  alt="compact and standard card types"  width="779"/>